NTIA/scos-sensor/DEVELOPING.md

 ======================

 "Actions" are one of the main concepts used by `scos-sensor`.
-At a high level, they are the things that the sensor owner wants to the sensor to be able to _do_.
+At a high level, they are the things that the sensor owner wants the sensor to be able to _do_.
 At a lower level, they are simply python classes with a special method `__call__`.

 Start by looking at the [Action base class](src/actions/base.py).
 It includes